jbremnant/project_ledi/doc/rst/page02_assembly.rst

 Serial connector      1          Connector for LED matrix and PCB                    |pt_conn|
 ====================  =========  ==================================================  ==============

 ^Resistors may come in different color and number of stripes depending on manufacturer, the strip color specified above only indicates the resistor value portion.
-Please refer to the `**Resistor** ResistorTag_` section for detail.
+Please refer to the Resistor_ section for detail.

 **If you are purchasing the acrylic enclosure**, the package should also include: